h8liu/godns/README.md

-# A DNS client library in go language
+A DNS client library in go language

+Still in construction